 This study explored the supervision training needs of site supervisors of master’s program school counseling interns via the construct of selfefficacy.
 Using the Site Supervisor Self-Efficacy Survey developed for this study, the authors surveyed school counseling site supervisors in the states of Oregon and Washington (N = 147) regarding their hours of supervision training and their supervisor self-efficacy.
 Results indicated that 54% of school counseling site supervisors had little or no counseling supervision training.
 Supervisor self-efficacy appeared to be relatively strong, consistently so for school counseling site supervisors with over 40 hours of supervision training.
 A partial correlation indicated a slightly positive relationship between the hours of supervision training received and perceived self-efficacy regarding supervision.
 Implications regarding school counseling site supervisor training and future research are offered.

 DeKruyf, Lorraine and Pehrsson, Dale-Elizabeth, "School Counseling Site Supervisor Training: An Exploratory Study" (2011).
-Faculty Publications - Graduate School of Counseling.
-Paper 8.
+Faculty Publications - College of Counseling.
+8.